-An attacker may try to forge authentication data to obtain unallowed authorisation mechanism
+An attacker may try to forge authentication data to obtain unallowed authorisation

-Obtain unallowed security user role by forging authentication data or manipulating the authentication
+Obtain unallowed security user role by forging authentication data or manipulating the authentication mechanism Threat agent:

 T.Hijack-Session

 An attacker may hijack an authorised session of a subject e.g. by a man-in-the middle or replay attack.